andresreibel/srtGenerator/README.md

 - The tool will always translate to the specified target language
 - The maximum audio file size supported by OpenAI's API is 25 MB (handled automatically)
 - The quality of transcription depends on the audio quality and the Whisper model's capabilities
+- Translation is strictly formatted to return only translations or audio cues in brackets
+- Inaudible or noise sections are marked with [inaudible]

 ## Cost Considerations